simpleanalytics/docs/_docs/55_events/15_metadata.md

 ### Date

 When sending dates in JavaScript they will be converted to a string.
 For example, `new Date()` becomes <code>{{ "now"  | date: '%s' | date: '%Y-%m-%dT%H:%M:%S.123Z' }}</code>.
-We recommend wrapping your datas in a [`new Date()` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date) or converting to text via [toISOString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
+We recommend wrapping your dates in a [`new Date()` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date) or converting to text via [toISOString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
 That way you're always sure you're sending dates in the right format.

 ```js
 sa_event("click_signup", { created_at: new Date() });